postmanlabs/newman/README.md

 #### Use a ssl client certificates configuration file (supports multiple certificates per run)

-- --ssl-client-certs<br/>
+- --ssl-client-cert-list<br/>
-The path to the ssl client certs configuration file (json format).
-See [examples/multiple-ssl-client-certs.json](https://github.com/postmanlabs/newman/blob/develop/examples/multiple-ssl-client-certs.json)
+The path to the ssl client certificate list configuration file (json format).
+See [examples/ssl-client-cert-list.json](https://github.com/postmanlabs/newman/blob/develop/examples/ssl-client-cert-list.json)
 This option allows multiple ssl client certificiates and different ssl client certificate per url or hostname.
 This option and --ssl-client-cert, --ssl-client-key and --ssl-client-passphrase are exclusives.